 Granite uses the debt metrics noted above to assess its borrowing capacity and the ability to meet its current and future financing obligations.
-At December 31, 2020, there were no significant changes in the debt ratios other than the temporary increase in the leverage ratio and indebtedness ratio arising from the debenture issuances completed on December 2020.
-Subsequent to year end, the leverage and indebtedness ratios were decreased as a result of the full redemption of the 2021 Debentures and termination of the 2021 Cross Currency Interest Rate Swap on January 4, 2021.
+At December 31, 2021, there were no significant changes in the debt ratios other than the decrease in the leverage ratio as a result of the increase in the Trust's investment properties as a result of fair value increases.
 The debt ratios remain relatively favourable and provide financial flexibility for future growth.

-Granite's unsecured debentures, term loans and credit facility agreements contain financial and non-financial covenants that include maintaining certain leverage and debt service ratios.
-As at December 31, 2020, Granite was in compliance with all of these covenants.
+Granite's unsecured debentures, term loans, secured debt and credit facility agreements contain financial and non-financial covenants that include maintaining certain leverage and debt service ratios.
+As at December 31, 2021, Granite was in compliance with all of these covenants.